Portfolio Requirements for Select Graduate Programs

 Image quality: A medium quality image setting on a digital camera is sufficient.
 No images should be pixelated.

-File size: The total size must be 8.5x11’ and cannot exceed 6.0mb.
+File size: Your portfolio should not exceed 6.0mb.
 Alternatively you may use the PDF portfolio feature (found under FILE, in more recent versions of Acrobat) to create your portfolio.
-Again, total file size may not exceed 6.0mb.

 Orientation: Landscape orientation is preferred.